DenisBalan/denis.md/_posts/2020-03-12-create-powershell-module.md

 ### Dynamic Modules

-Modules that were created in runtime by `New-Module` cmdlet, cannot be accessed by `Get-Module`, they do not need manifests, and most likely no permanent folder to store themself.
+Modules that were created in runtime by `New-Module` cmdlet, cannot be accessed by `Get-Module`, they do not need manifests, and most likely no permanent folder to store themselves.

 For this project i choose script module.